Volunteer Thornton Programs

 Depending on the department, you may be asked to submit a written proposal outlining your goals and intentions for an internship and may be called in for an interview.

 SENIOR CRAFT GROUP - ongoing, 55 yrs. and older (Senior Services)

-Help reduce the pollutants in our rivers and lakes.
-Volunteer to place markers that say 'No Dumping -Drains to River' on storm drains that go to our local rivers and lakes.
-You can also help by limiting the use of fertilizers, avoiding chemicals pesticides, recycling used motor oil and car batteries, pickup up pet waste, and washing your car on the lawn.
+Help reduce the pollutants in our rivers and lakes during the Spring/Summer.
+Volunteer to place markers that say 'No Dumping -Drains to River' on storm drains that run into our local rivers and lakes and distribute literature on pollutant awareness.